PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 To make matters worse, unless we resort to cash, all of our funds are subject to the constraints of traditional banking.
 This presents a significant risk should our government impose overbearing banking reform, as was seen during the Greek government's 2015 bankruptcy.

-During this crisis, banks were closed, ATM withdrawals were limited to a mere $67 per day, and after all that, the government still withdrew a significant [portion](https://cointelegraph.com/news/greek-banks-plan-for-bail-in-withdrawals-from-consumer-deposits) of individuals' bank deposits to fund their fiscal irresponsibility.
+During this crisis, banks were closed, ATM withdrawals were limited to a mere 67 dollars per day, and after all that, the government still withdrew a significant [portion](https://cointelegraph.com/news/greek-banks-plan-for-bail-in-withdrawals-from-consumer-deposits) of individuals' bank deposits to fund their fiscal irresponsibility.

 While cash may provide a workaround to such a crisis, relying on physical currency in a world where digital transactions are a necessity is not a viable long-term solution.